#YoTop5: Preseason Bangers and Leftover Heat That Made Stu Say SORAY! | YoBeat

 Stu Says: Adam Nicks may be part of the Yobeat Intern Squad, but I don’t discriminate.
 Plus a Swivel front 3 in is cool, but swivel front 3 in on a DFDF is waaay sick.
 Props man, just shows how good you get on rails when you ride in the Midwest preseason.

-Benny “hands-down steeze” Milam with the “Little Twister.”
+Benny “hands-down steeze” Milam with the “Little Twister” aka a nollie-back-board-sameway-to-swap-to-50-pretzel-1.
 I’m pretty sure this is an NBD.
 I’ve personally only seen Halldor Helgason do the first bit – so to then pretzel is mad – especially considering how short the second bit of the rail is.
 But what’s properly messed up is it looks like it’s his warm up run.
 Ye don’t move Benny, how?
 Tell us how!?
 And please do it pretzel-3 next (if you haven’t already.)

 STU SAYS: Luke Zajac is probably gonna be another name that crops up a lot on here.
 This round alone he had 2 tricks that I really wanted to mention.
 Firstly for his front board pop up from the flat to the last down pret 2 on the 4 kink at Trolhaugen, and secondly for this back 1 transfer pretzel 3.
 Everyone who knows anything knows that back 1 pret 3 is really hard but to do, so to do it with a transfer inbetween is just insane!
 And of course he makes both look easy.
 He’s a Gahd damn child prodigy.